 CY, ES, FR, IT and RO thought this could be put in a recital as these obligations were binding upon the Member States at any rate.
-COM could accept this.

 DE, FR and RO reservation on proposed DPA power to engage in legal proceedings.
 UK scrutiny reservation.
-CZ reservation on the power to bring this to the attention of the judicial authorities.
+CZ and HU reservation on the power to bring this to the attention of the judicial authorities.

 DE thought para.
-3 and 4 should be deleted.
+3 should be deleted.